commercelayer/commercelayer-docs-api/resources/skus/update_sku.md

 ---
-description: How to update an existing SKU via API
+description: How to update an existing sku via API
 ---

-# Update an SKU
+# Update a sku

-To update an existing SKU, send a `PATCH` request to the `/api/skus/:id` endpoint, where `id` is the ID of the resource that you want to update.
+To update an existing sku, send a `PATCH` request to the `/api/skus/:id` endpoint, where `id` is the ID of the resource that you want to update.

 Here below the list of all the possible arguments that you can pass with the request body.